alvinfunborn/lac-costset/README.md

 ## Item note format (TOML)

-You can use either the flat schema or the namespaced schema.
-Both are supported on read; on save the plugin rewrites only the costset-related keys and preserves leading comments.
+Each item note is a Markdown file whose TOML keys live at the top level (no extra namespace).
+The whole note is treated as a costset item.
+On save the plugin rewrites only the related keys and preserves leading comments.

-Flat schema (default emit on new files):

 ```toml
 name = "Thinkbook14p2025"